HERE Data Hub CLI¶

 Depending on your system, you might need elevated system permissions to install globally with

-HERE CLI needs to have access to your projects to help you work with your data.
+HERE Data Hub CLI needs to have access to your account to help you work with your data.
 For that, you need to log in using your HERE developer account.
 You only need to do this once for a project.

 here configure account